Goldielockz30/saas-blueprint/README.md

 > 🔐 **Important:** This boilerplate includes a Git hook system that automatically blocks commits containing secrets like `.env`, `.env.local`, or `secrets.toml`.
-> The hook is auto-installed by `activate-pre-commit`, which runs during setup via `setup-local-boilerplate.sh`.
+> The hook is auto-installed by `activate-pre-commit`, which runs during setup via `setup-local-blueprint.sh`.
 > I never push `.env` to git, all keys are stored using doppler secrets management with `env.enc` as the local fallback.

 ---